Yolanda

 - Orange Peel 1 twist

-yolanda is a popular Gin,Vermouth cocktail containing a combinations of Gin,Brandy,Sweet Vermouth,Anisette,Grenadine Syrup,Orange Peel .Served using Any Glass of your Choice
+Yolanda is a popular Gin,Vermouth cocktail containing a combinations of Gin,Brandy,Sweet Vermouth,Anisette,Grenadine Syrup,Orange Peel .Served using a cocktail glass

 Yolanda Ingredients